P135928/Pico-Wifi-Weather-Thing./README.md

   Setup!
 Copy and paste the code, put in your WiFi credentials on lines 26-27, put your location on lines 34-35, and then last but not least put your location on lines 34-35!

+Now for the confusing part setting the time...
+At face value this sounds simple, just change a paramater and done!
+Technically you would be right but its werid.
+The NTP_delta variable you have to change.
+I have no clue on how to change it properly so I changed a bunch of the numbers hoping eventually it would work, and it did!
+The time is set to +7 or MST but if you want to change it, your going to struggle so try your best!
+Unless you know how deltas work.

 Again like my last project thne screen is optional, just uncomment lines 95-101 and it will print in the terminal.
 Also make sure to add a small delay on line 94 so it will not lag as bad.